google/TensorNetwork/README.md

 print(tf.norm(tf.matmul(a,b) - n.tensor))
 ```

 TensorNetwork is not an official Google product.
-Copyright 2019 The TensorNetwork Authors.
+Copyright 2019 The TensorNetwork Developers.